Return to Financial Information

 Other State Grants

-Students who qualify for state grants from their home states of Connecticut, Massachusetts, New Jersey, Pennsylvania, Rhode Island, and Vermont may use those funds at Xavier.
+Students who qualify for state grants from their home states of Pennsylvania or Vermont may use those funds at Xavier.
 For information on grant programs available to residents of these states, contact the Board of Education in each state.

 How Withdrawing from School Affects Financial Aid